 There is a lot of confusion when it comes to stress-related injuries.
 Injuries and illnesses, as long as they are the result of the work, are covered; therefore, a stress-related digestive problem or depression that is the result of being mistreated at work or just the job in general could be covered under workers compensation insurance.

-In these types of cases, the employer is required to make accommodations to help you overcome the emotional distress, such as reducing hours, changing your job tasks, or even finding a different position in the company that is less stressful so that you can reduce any work-related stress or emotional discomfort.
+In these types of cases, our Jacksonville injury lawyer knows exactly what to do.
+The employer is required to make accommodations to help you overcome the emotional distress, such as reducing hours, changing your job tasks, or even finding a different position in the company that is less stressful so that you can reduce any work-related stress or emotional discomfort.

 Some occupational illnesses may be covered under workers compensation insurance, these can include: